igwed93/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-5-strstr.c is a function that locates a substring 7-print_chessboard.c prints a chessboard 8-print_diagsums.c is a function that prints the sum of the two diagonals of a square matrix of integers
+5-strstr.c is a function that locates a substring 7-print_chessboard.c prints a chessboard 8-print_diagsums.c is a function that prints the sum of the two diagonals of a square matrix of integers 100-set_string.c sets the value of a pointer to a character